 - Dry your hair as usual and you're done.

-☝️ CONCLUSION: Hair soaps are a super natural way to clean your hair, but something for lovers.
+☝️ CONCLUSION: Hair soaps are a super natural way to clean hair, but something for lovers.
 Mastering the application takes a little time and patience.
-Very important: foam well, rinse thoroughly and the acid rinse .
+Very important: foam well, rinse thoroughly and the acidic rinse .

 Expand your skin care expertise now!

 Receive useful skin care tips twice a month for a better skin balance and relaxed skin.